Why Men Should Care About Their Pelvic Floor

 You're well on your way to taking charge of your pelvic health and urinary incontinence by learning how the pelvic floor and urinary incontinence are interconnected, recognizing red flags that need attention and specialized care, and starting to chart out treatment options you'd like to explore with your pelvic health team.
 Use our three tips to strengthen your pelvic floor muscles, and always pay attention down there!

-One way you can manage your pelvic floor is by using Aeroflow Urology to get free incontinence products.
+One way to manage your pelvic floor is to use Aeroflow Urology to get free incontinence products.
 We offer incontinence supplies and catheters through Medicaid, Medicare, and some private insurance plans.
-To find out if you're eligible, simply fill out our qualify form.
+To find out if you're eligible, simply fill out our Eligibility Form.

-If you qualify, our Continence Care Specialists will reach out to answer questions, fill out necessary paperwork from your healthcare provider, and send you free samples of the products you're interested in.
+If you qualify, our Continence Care Specialists will contact you to answer questions, complete the necessary paperwork from your healthcare provider, and send you free samples of the products you're interested in.

-After choosing your products, they'll be mailed to you in discreet packaging every month.
-We'll send you helpful texts and email reminders when it's time to re-supply so you won't have to run to the store for extra products.
+After you choose your products, they'll be mailed to you in discreet packaging every month.
+We'll also send you helpful texts and email reminders when it's time to re-supply so you won't have to run to the store for extra products.

 References: